 3.1 Effect of Sowing Date on Seed Yield and Its Components

-The results presented in Table 1. show that sowing date had a significant influence on the seed yield and yield attributes of BJRI Deshi Pat Shak-1 (BJC-390) at Rangpur, whereas its effects were comparatively less pronounced at Manikganj.
+The sowing date had a significant influence on the seed yield and yield attributes of BJRI Deshi Pat Shak-1 (BJC-390) at Rangpur, whereas its effects were comparatively less pronounced at Manikganj (Table 1).
 At Rangpur, sowing on 11 August (D₂) recorded the highest seed yield (580 kg ha⁻¹), accompanied by the highest number of branches per plant (3.65), pods per plant (25), and seeds per pod (48.05).
 This suggests that mid-August sowing provided favorable environmental conditions for reproductive development and pod filling.
 Early sowing (1 August) produced a moderate yield of 480 kg ha⁻¹, while delayed sowing on 22 August (D₃) significantly reduced seed yield (400 kg ha⁻¹) along with decreases in the number of pods per plant and seeds per pod.

 The superior performance of the 11 August sowing may be attributed to better synchronization between vegetative and reproductive growth phases and optimal temperature and rainfall patterns during flowering and seed set.
 According to Dansi et al. (2008), jute seed yield is highly dependent on climatic conditions prevailing during the reproductive period, particularly temperature and rainfall distribution.
 Similarly, Ghosh et al. (2013) reported that deviations from the optimal temperature range (28–32°C) during flowering can reduce seed set and pod filling efficiency.
 In this study, early August sowing likely enabled the plants to avoid excessive late-season rainfall, which often causes flower shedding and poor seed development in northern Bangladesh (Islam et al., 2019).